Pro Bono Representation of Crime Victim

 On behalf of Maggio Kattar, students at the Center drafted a Freedom of Information Act (FOIA) Request to The Department of State (DOS) seeking information about and statistics relating to Administrative Processing.
 To reach this end, the Center researched the primary sources, secondary sources, and related literature on administrative processing.
 Students also reviewed the FOIA statute and research “best practices” for filing FOIAs.

 Learning Goals: Legal research and analysis, written communication, and problem solving.

 Pro Bono Representation of Detained Individual with Fear-based Claims

-The Center is representing C, a detained individual originally from Ghana, who was placed in expedited removal proceedings due to a non-violent criminal conviction.
-C is now in withholding-only proceedings because an asylum officer determined that C has a reasonable fear of persecution or torture if removed to Ghana.
+The Center represented C, a detained individual originally from Ghana, who was placed in expedited removal proceedings due to a non-violent criminal conviction.
+C was in withholding-only proceedings because an asylum officer determined that C had a reasonable fear of persecution or torture if removed to Ghana.
 In withholding-only proceedings, the Immigration Judge may only consider the following three forms of fear-based relief: withholding of removal, withholding under the Convention Against Torture, and deferral of removal under the Convention Against Torture.